Goldac77/Resume/README.md

 # Resume
-Can't download a free resume from resume.io so I nake a clone of my as a webpage It's not much, but it's honest work
+Can't download a free resume from resume.io so I made a clone of mine as a webpage It's not much, but it's honest work